erikradio/erikradio.github.io/works.md

 ### conference presentations

+Camden, B., Bigelow, I., Hahn, J. Jakobsen, P., and Radio, E. (2021).“Share-VDE 2.0: a panel discussion among the Share-VDE working group chairs.”
+Panel at the annual LD4 Conference on Linked Data.

+Lindquist, T., and Radio, E. (2021).
+“Publications of the Fruchtbringende Gesellschaft (Fruitbearing Society) as reflected in the VD17.”
+Lightning talk at the annual ACH Conference.

 Palmer, R., Travis, B., Kim, B., and Radio, E. (2021).
 "Open versus Proprietary in Software and Systems."
 Panel at the annual Niso Plus Conference.

 Radio, E. (2020).
 "Applying Minimal Computing to Ontology Design."
 Presentation at the annual LD4 Conference on Linked Data in Libraries. [recording](https://t.co/TrO8yRWDek?amp=1), [essay](https://go-dh.github.io/mincomp/thoughts/2020/07/21/minimal-ontology/)